grafana/opentelemetry-workshop/site/docs/lab2/instrument.md

     sdk.start();
     ```

-1. Edit the file `package.json` and change the `start` line to this:
+1. Open the file `gameserver/package.json` and find this line:

     ```
-    node --require ./instrumentation.js server.js
+        "start": "node server.js",
     ```

-1. In a terminal, run this:
+    **Change the line** to this:

     ```
-    npm install @opentelemetry/sdk-node \
-        @opentelemetry/api \
-        @opentelemetry/auto-instrumentations-node \
-        @opentelemetry/sdk-metrics \
-        @opentelemetry/sdk-trace-node \
-        @opentelemetry/exporter-trace-otlp-proto \
-        @opentelemetry/exporter-metrics-otlp-proto
+        "start": "node --require ./instrumentation.js server.js",
     ```

 1. Open a new terminal.